-Lee College is a public community college, located in Baytown, approximately thirty miles east of Houston.
+Lee College is a public community college, located in Baytown, Texas, approximately thirty miles east of Houston.

-The college is situated on an attractive 40 acre campus.
-The buildings are complemented by lighted tennis courts, a sports complex including an arena and a multi-generational wellness center, with racquet ball courts and a heated swimming pool, an Advanced Technology Center and Library, and a newly comlpleted Perfoming Arts Center (PAC) and McNair Center.
-Moler Hall, at the center of campus, also houses the admissions office, counseling center, college bookstore, financial aid, cashier, and snack bar.
-A 25,000 square foot newly renovated Student Center provides meeting space for student organizations, recreational and study areas as well as a Cyber Cafe' with gourmet coffee and Internet access.
+The college is situated on an attractive 40-acre campus.
+The buildings are complemented by lighted tennis courts, a sports complex including an arena and a multi-generational wellness center with racquet ball courts and a heated swimming pool, an Advanced Technology Center and Library, a Performing Arts Center (PAC), and McNair Center.

+Located at the center of campus, Moler Hall houses the admissions office, counseling center, college bookstore, financial aid, cashier, and snack bar.
+A 25,000-square-foot newly renovated Student Center provides meeting space for student organizations and recreational and study areas, as well as a Cyber Café with gourmet coffee and Internet access.

-Lee College is the only two year (community) college in the country that has a Fieldbus Center.
+Lee College is the only two-year (community) college in the country with a Fieldbus Center.